-Seal Beach.
-The Seal Beach HUC is primarily composed of small coastal plain streams and arid uplands with extensive urban and agricultural impacts.
-Due to its character, the HUC is not thought to have supported Pacific Lamprey in the recent past, and there are no historical records of Pacific Lamprey in the watershed.

-Therefore, the principal goals for this HUC are to raise awareness in the local community, so that if people encounter lampreys they will recognize the significance and avoid project designs that would impede or adversely impact lampreys were Pacific Lamprey to attempt to colonize.
+Seal Beach - The Seal Beach HUC is primarily composed of small coastal plain streams and arid uplands with extensive urban and agricultural impacts.
+Due to its character, the HUC is not thought to have supported Pacific Lamprey in the recent past, and there are no historical records of Pacific Lamprey.
+Therefore, the principal goals for this HUC are to raise awareness in the local community, so that if people encounter lampreys they will recognize the significance, and will avoid project designs that would impede or adversely impact lampreys were Pacific Lamprey to attempt to colonize.

-Santa Ana.
-Pacific Lamprey were recorded in the Santa Ana River (at the mouth) as recently as 1991, subsequent to construction of the extensive system of flood control dams and basins.
-The Prado Dam, located at about RM 31, blocks access to the upper drainage.
+Santa Ana - Adult Pacific Lamprey have occasionally been recorded in the Santa Ana River as recently as 2017, subsequent to construction of the extensive system of flood control dams and basins, unfortunately all were dead and no ammocoetes have been found (Reid and Goodman 2020; unpub. data).
+The Prado Dam, at about RM 31, blocks access to the upper drainage.
 The lower reach, though accessible, is highly modified and urbanized, with the lower 31 miles of the river below the Prado Dam unobstructed but channelized (Figure 8).
-This reach is the only habitat accessible to anadromy in the drainage.
+This reach is the only accessible habitat in the drainage.

-The principal goals for this HUC are to incorporate lamprey needs into the management of the lower river and to raise awareness in the local community, so that if people encounter lampreys, they will recognize the significance and avoid project designs that would impede or adversely impact lampreys were Pacific Lamprey to attempt to return to the mainstem.
+The principal goals for this HUC are to incorporate lamprey needs into the management of the lower river and to raise awareness in the local community, so that if people encounter lampreys, they will recognize the significance, and will avoid project designs that would impede or adversely impact lampreys were Pacific Lamprey to attempt to return to the mainstem.
+Flow management to avoid channel desiccation will also be critical to maintaining long-term rearing habitat.

 Figure 8.
-Surveying for Pacific Lamprey in off-channel habitat of the lower Santa Anna River.
-Pacific Lamprey occurred in the Santa Anna as recently as 1991 however, none have been detected since.
-Newport Bay.
-The Newport Bay HUC is primarily composed of small coastal plain streams and arid uplands with extensive urban and agricultural impacts.
+Surveying for Pacific Lamprey in off channel habitat of the lower Santa Ana River.
+Pacific Lamprey occurred in the Santa Ana as recently as 1991 however, none have been detected since.

+Newport Bay - The Newport Bay HUC is primarily composed of small coastal plain streams and arid uplands with extensive urban and agricultural impacts.
 Due to its character, the HUC is not thought to have supported Pacific Lamprey in the recent past, and there are no historical records of Pacific Lamprey.
-Therefore, the principal goals for this HUC are to raise awareness in the local community, so that if people encounter lampreys, they will recognize the significance and avoid project designs that would impede or adversely impact lampreys were Pacific Lamprey to attempt to colonize.
+Therefore, the principal goals for this HUC are to raise awareness in the local community, so that if people encounter lampreys, they will recognize the significance, and will avoid project designs that would impede or adversely impact lampreys were Pacific Lamprey to attempt to colonize.

-Aliso-San Onofre.
-The Aliso-San Onofre HUC is composed of coastal watersheds draining relatively arid coastal hills from Newport Bay to just north of the Santa

-Margarita River.
-A number of these streams may have suitable habitat, but most are so small or arid that they probably did not contain lampreys in the past (Reid and Goodman, in review.).
+Aliso-San Onofre - The Aliso-San Onofre HUC is composed of coastal watersheds draining relatively arid coastal hills from Newport Bay to just north of the Santa Margarita River.
+A number of these streams may have suitable habitat, but most are so small or arid that they probably did not contain lampreys in the past (Reid and Goodman, in prep.).
 The four largest drainages are Aliso (93 km2), San Juan (459 km2), San Mateo (346 km2) and San Onofre (ca. 100 km2) creeks.
 Due to its character, the HUC is not thought to have supported Pacific Lamprey in the recent past, and there are no historical records of Pacific Lamprey.
-Therefore, the principal goals for this HUC are to raise awareness in the local community, so that if people encounter lampreys, they will recognize the significance and avoid project designs that would impede or adversely impact lampreys were Pacific Lamprey to attempt to return to the mainstem.
+Therefore, the principal goals for this HUC are to raise awareness in the local community, so that if people encounter lampreys, they will recognize the significance, and will avoid project designs that would impede or adversely impact lampreys were Pacific Lamprey to attempt to return to the mainstem.